On the Brun--Titchmarsh theorem. I: Abstract

 \section{Abstract}

 The classical Brun--Titchmarsh theorem gives an upper bound, which is of correct order of magnitude in the full range, for the number of primes $p\leqslant x$ satisfying $p\equiv a\bmod q$.
-We strength this inequality for $\log q/\log x$ in different ranges, improving upon previous works by Motohashi, Goldfeld, Iwaniec, Friedlander and Iwaniec, and Maynard for general or special moduli.
-In particular, we obtain a Burgess-like constant in the full range $q<x^{1/2-}.$ The proof is based on various estimates for character and exponential sums, by appealing to arithmetic exponent pairs and bilinear forms with algebraic trace functions from $\ell$-adic cohomology, and sums of Kloosterman sums from spectral theory of automorphic forms, as well as large value theorem for Dirichlet polynomials due to Huxley.
+We strengthen this inequality for different ranges of $\log q/\log x$, improving upon previous works by Motohashi, Goldfeld, Iwaniec, Friedlander and Iwaniec, and Maynard for general or special moduli.
+In particular, we are able to beat Iwaniec's barrier $q<x^{9/20-}$, and improve all existing inequalities in the range $x^{9/20}\ll q<x^{1/2-}$ by utilizing bilinear or trilinear structures in the remainder terms of linear sieve.
+The proof is based on various estimates for character and exponential sums, which we derive by appealing to arithmetic exponent pairs and bilinear forms with algebraic trace functions from $\ell$-adic cohomology, trilinear forms with Kloosterman fractions, and sums of Kloosterman sums from spectral theory of automorphic forms, as well as large value theorem for Dirichlet polynomials.

 \dedicatory{{\it Professor Chengdong PAN in memoriam}}